VA Education Benefits for DependentsUpdated: November 3, 2022

-VA Education Benefits For Dependents: The GI Bill Transfer Option
+VA Education Benefits for Dependents: The GI Bill Transfer Option

-Once GI Bill benefits have been transferred to a dependent, the recipient is still required to apply with the Department of Veterans Affairs in order to receive and use them.
+Once GI Bill benefits are transferred to a dependent, the recipient is still required to apply with the Department of Veterans Affairs in order to receive and use them.
 GI Bill transfer recipients must be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS) and be eligible for benefits at the time of transfer.